 USDA’s long-term agricultural projections are a departmental consensus on a long-run representative scenario for the agricultural sector for the next decade.
 The projections are based on specific assumptions about macroeconomic conditions, policy, weather, and international developments, with no domestic or external shocks to global agricultural markets.
 These projections are issued every year, usually in February.
 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income.
 The projections identify major forces and uncertainties affecting future agricultural markets; prospects for long-term global economic growth, agricultural production, consumption, and trade; and U.S. exports of major farm commodities and future price movements.

 The World Agricultural Outlook Board chairs the interagency committee that develops the projections and is responsible for the review and clearance of the report.
 The Economic Research Service coordinates input to the economic models behind the analysis and drafts the text of the report.
-Other agencies involved in the long-term projections analysis and review process include the Farm Service Agency; the Foreign Agricultural Service; the Office of the Chief Economist; the Office of Budget and Program Analysis; and the Risk Management Agency.
+Other agencies involved in the long-term projections analysis and review process include the Farm Production and Conservation Business Center; the Foreign Agricultural Service; the Office of the Chief Economist; the Office of Budget and Program Analysis; and the Risk Management Agency.

 For more information on USDA's long-term projections, visit the ERS Web site.

 Early-Release Tables from USDA Agricultural Projections to 2032

 The USDA released the U.S. focused portion of the USDA Agricultural Projections to 2032 report on November 7, 2022, with the complete report due to be released in February 2023.
 The projections reflect a composite of model results and judgment-based analyses and were prepared during August through October 2022.
 The November early-release only includes the tables below.